xerxes2/flashlight-firmware/geniedrv/README.md

 5. Modes (14-20 short presses)

- To set a mode you make 14-19 short presses and after that you will get a few seconds short flashes.
+ To set a mode you make 14-20 short presses and after that you will get a few seconds short flashes.
 The first long flash after that means strobe and the second means SOS.
 All other flashes mean one step normal light output (3-255).

+ 1. Strobe
+ 2. SOS
+ 3. Normal light output (3-255)

 ##### Battery check (30 short presses)